 Machine Tool Technology

-The technology of machining has changed significantly over the past decade, and as a result, professionals throughout the industry must be able to operate a wide range of highly advanced equipment.
-Utilizing lasers, water jets, and electrified wires to cut and mold different types of metals, plastics and woods, these new machines are often used to produce highly customized components.
-Machinists plan and carry out the operations needed to make such products by following specifications laid out by drafters, architects and engineers.
+The technology of machining has changed significantly in recent years, and professionals in the industry must be able to operate a wide range of highly advanced equipment.
+Utilizing lasers, water jets, and electrified wires to cut and shape different types of metals, plastics and woods, these new machines are often used to produce customized components, following specs laid out by drafters, architects and engineers.

 From metallurgy and milling, to CNC operations and quality control, Salina Tech’s Machine Tool Technology Program provides students with the knowledge and skills they need to succeed in the rapidly advancing machine tool industry.
-Students who graduate have the opportunity to pursue rewarding careers as operators, technicians, quality control professionals and managers, and with a duration of just nine short months, there are few ways to better invest your time.
+Students who graduate from this nine-month program have the opportunity to pursue rewarding careers as operators, technicians, quality control professionals and managers.

 Operate machine tool equipment commonly found in industry including manual and computer controlled lathes, milling machines, drill presses, and cutting machines.

 Manufacture parts from various materials in accordance with specifications from blueprints, electronic drawings, and shop sketches.

 Solve quality problems using process planning, technical knowledge, teamwork, mathematics, and critical thinking.